 Solution: Look at the Data

 It’s also in your best interest to negotiate a lease that grants you the right to request an audit of the landlord’s operating expenses records.
+Careful research and accounting now will save you a lot of trouble later.

 Scenario Two: Variable Expenses

-Remember, your pro rata share of operating expenses is determined by the percentage of the building you occupy.
+Remember, your pro-rata share of operating expenses is determined by the percentage of the building you occupy.
 And you’re only responsible for that after the base year.

 You see where this is going.

 What happens when you move into a half-occupied building that, over the duration of your lease term, fills up with more tenants who start driving up the utility bill?
-Do you just accept that you got a bad break in having lower base year expenses, and now that your pro rata share has kicked in, the utility bill is way higher?
+Do you just accept that you got a bad break in having lower base year expenses, and now that your pro-rata share has kicked in, the utility bill is way higher?

 Solution: The “Gross-Up” Clause